KattyGZC/autoparts-pro/documentation/design.md

 For this challenge, I have chosen to use a monolithic architecture with Clean Architecture principles, but keeping a decoupled structure between frontend and backend, orchestrating all with Docker.
 This decision was made to focus on the core functionality of the system and to keep the codebase simple and easy to maintain.
 It has use cases as classes with specific methods (CRUD operations) and optimization logic separated from the domain logic.
 Instead, I did business validation and error handling in the use cases, and domain validation and error handling in the domain logic.
 The used stack is:
 - Backend: Python 3.12, FastAPI, SQLAlchemy
-- Frontend: React, Vite, Axios, React Router DOM
+- Frontend: React, Vite, Axios
 - Database: PostgreSQL
 - Containerization: Docker, Docker Compose
 - Testing: Pytest